hemalicodes/printf/README.md

 Handle the following flag characters for non-custom conversion specifiers

 8. Sarcasm is lost in print
-Handle the following length modifiers for non-custom conversion specifiers:
+Handle the following length modifiers for non-custom conversion specifiers

 l
 h